anne-glerum/anne-glerum.github.io/myblog/CV.md

 Research positions
 ----------------------
-2021 - 2025 <a href="https://www.gfz-potsdam.de/en/staff/anne-glerum/sec31/" target="target">Postdoc at GFZ Potsdam</a> in the Inorganic and Isotope Geochemistry Section, working with Prof. Dr. Sarah Gleeson, Dr. Philipp Weis and Dr. Joe Magnall.
+2021 - 2025 <a href="https://www.gfz-potsdam.de/en/staff/anne-glerum/sec31/" target="target">Postdoc at GFZ Potsdam</a> in the Inorganic and Isotope Geochemistry section, working with Prof. Dr. Sarah Gleeson, Prof. Dr. Philipp Weis and Dr. Joe Magnall.

-2017 - 2021 <a href="https://www.gfz-potsdam.de/en/staff/anne-glerum/sec25/" target="target">Postdoc at GFZ Potsdam</a> in the Geodynamic Modeling section, working with Prof. Dr. Sascha Brune.
+2017 - 2021 Postdoc at GFZ Potsdam in the Geodynamic Modeling section, working with Prof. Dr. Sascha Brune.

 2012 - 2017 PhD at Utrecht University.